 Fees and APR

-- Enjoy an introductory 0% APR for the first 12 billing cycles; after that, your APR will be between 13.99% and 23.99%, based on your creditworthiness.
+- Enjoy an introductory 0% APR for the first 12 billing cycles; after that, see rates.

 - Pay no annual fee.